transmute-industries/my-pass/README.md

 - Email / Password
 - Social Auth (Google, Facebook, LinkedIn)

 The end result is an idenity rooted in a public and private keypair.
-The keypair is compatably with the Ethereum blockchain, and can be used to sign transactions, send and receive ETH or other ethereum based tokens, as well as encrypt, decrypt, sign and verify.
+The keypair is compatable with the Ethereum blockchain, and can be used to sign transactions, send and receive ETH or other Ethereum based tokens, as well as encrypt, decrypt, sign and verify.

 By layering these common cryptographic operations on top of document storage, we can achieve confidentiality and integrity.
 By relying on Google backed centralized data storage, we can achieve availability, but also have the ability to censor or redact information should keys become compromised in the future.